Skills-Issue/Skill-Issue/README.md

 cd backend
 python3 staff.py
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Lastly, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Frontend will be running on port 3000
+Frontend will be running on port _3000_
-Backend will be running on port 5000
+Backend will be running on port _5000_

 ## Postman Collections
 - [Skill-Issue Collection](https://github.com/Skills-Issue/Skill-Issue/files/13264795/SPM.API.Calls.postman_collection.json)